RedReign/FoundryVTT-BetterRolls5e/README.md

 ## Planned Features
 - Dual roll improvements
+- FVTTES macro support, allowing quick rolls to have buttons in the macro toolbar

 ## Acknowledgements
 - Big thanks to Atropos for making a wonderful VTT that's worth making modules for!